 Interacting in consumers’ language and culture of choice will continue to be a critical tenet for a differentiating customer experience.
 That’s because language access enables the customer’s full voice to be heard and understood.

-Portions of this article first appeared in CEOWorld.
+Portions of this article first appeared in CEOWorld Magazine.